Rahul-IIT-B/Tria_Assignment/README.md

 # Tria — Contact List (Frontend Assignment)

-This is a small React single-page app implementing a Contact List with search and the ability to add a new contact.
+Small, production-minded React single-page app implementing a Contact List with search and add-contact flows.

-Features
+What this app includes

 - View a list of contacts
 - Search contacts by name, email, or phone (case-insensitive).
-Phone searches match digits: you can type a substring of the number.
+Phone searches match digits only — you can type any substring of the digits.
-- Add a new contact (name required)
+- Add a new contact via an accessible modal popup (Name required; email and phone optional).
+The modal performs client-side validation (email format, phone digits-only) and traps focus while open.
+- Sticky search bar (search + New Contact) that remains visible while scrolling.
+- Responsive layout using percentage-based widths/heights (container uses a percentage of the viewport).

 Tech

 - React 18
 - Vite (dev server / build)

-Setup
+Quick setup (local)

 1. Ensure Node.js (>=16) and npm are installed.
-2. In the project root, install dependencies:
+2. From the project root:

 ```powershell
 npm install
 ```

-3. Run the dev server:
+3. Start the dev server (local only):

 ```powershell
 npm run dev
 ```

-Open the printed localhost URL in your browser.

-Build
+Build & preview (production build)

 ```powershell
 npm run build
 npm run preview
 ```

+By default Vite outputs to `dist/` which is suitable to deploy to static hosts.

+Accessibility & UX notes

+- The Add Contact modal traps focus, closes on Escape, and prevents background scrolling while open.
+- Inputs include appropriate types: email field is `type="email"`, phone field restricts to digits (client-side sanitization).
+Inline error messages are shown for invalid input.
+- The search input has clear ARIA labeling and the list items are keyboard-focusable.

-Assumptions & notes
+Assumptions & implementation details

-- Data is mocked locally in `src/app.jsx` (no backend).
-This was chosen to keep the app self-contained.
+- Data is in-memory in `src/app.jsx` (mocked).
+This keeps the project self-contained for the assignment.
+It's trivial to swap to localStorage or an API.
-- The Add Contact form only requires a name; email/phone are optional but kept for demonstration.
-- Accessibility: inputs have labels/aria labels and list items are keyboard-focusable.

-Next steps (optional)

-- Persist contacts to localStorage or a backend API
+- New contacts are assigned a simple timestamp-based id (Date.now()).

-- Add edit/delete contact actions
-- Add tests and TypeScript conversion
+Files of interest

+- `src/app.jsx` — application wiring, mock data, search/filtering
+- `src/components/SearchBar.jsx` — controlled search input with New button
+- `src/components/NewContactModal.jsx` — modal, validation, focus-trap
+- `src/components/ContactList.jsx` / `ContactItem.jsx` — list UI
+- `src/styles.css` — responsive percentage-based layout and modal styles